 About

-LOOPFEST, now widely regarded as one of the most important events in the West Midland’ cultural calendar, has exceeded all expectations in the two years since it started.
-Technically (while writing this in August 2024), the event is still not even two years old (the first LOOPFEST was held on Saturday 17th September 2022), and we’re approaching the fourth event on the 2nd to 4th May 2025.
+LOOPFEST, now widely regarded as one of the most important events in the West Midland’ cultural calendar, has exceeded all expectations in the three years since it started.
+Technically (while writing this in May 2025), the event is still not even three years old (the first LOOPFEST was held on Saturday 17th September 2022), and we’re approaching the fifth event on the 1st to 3rd May 2026.

 The growth of the event is somewhat down to hard work, but actually most of the success comes from our community-minded values.